-- Harvesting: Regular harvesting helps to promote continued production of your vegetables.
+- Harvesting: Regular harvesting helps to promote the continued production of your vegetables.
 Be sure to harvest at the peak of ripeness for the best flavor and nutrition.

 With a little bit of care, your vegetable garden will be thriving in no time!